 The disposal area and surrounding lots are shown in Figure 3 below.
-This drawing is reproduced from the 2021 Site Development Plan, Appendix A, Drawing No. G03, and is reproduced here for convenience.
+This drawing is reproduced from the 2021 Site Development Plan, Appendix A, Drawing No. G03, and is reproduced here for convenience ii.
+Cell detail

 Drawing below imported from pdf; quality degraded.
 Better means of importing into Word?